noir-lang/noir/README.md

-# Blocksense Projects for the Noir language
+# The Blocksense Noir compiler

 An essential component of Blocksense are ZK proofs, the primary technology which eliminates bad actors from manipulating truth.
 In order to make it easier